List of mayors of Sondrio

-The Mayor of Sondrio is an elected politician who, along with the Sondrio's City Council, is accountable for the strategic government of Sondrio in Lombardy, Italy.
+The mayor of Sondrio is an elected politician who, along with the Sondrio's city council, is accountable for the strategic government of Sondrio in Lombardy, Italy.

-The current Mayor is Marco Scaramellini, a member of the right-wing party Lega Nord, who took office on 26 June 2018.
+The current mayor is Marco Scaramellini who took office on 26 June 2018.

 Overview

-According to the Italian Constitution, the Mayor of Sondrio is member of the City Council.
+According to the Italian Constitution, the mayor of Sondrio is member of the city council.

-The Mayor is elected by the population of Sondrio, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Sondrio, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1994 the Mayor is elected directly by Sondrio's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1994 the mayor is elected directly by Sondrio's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946-1994)

-From 1946 to 1994, the Mayor of Sondrio was elected by the City's Council.
+From 1946 to 1994, the mayor of Sondrio was elected by the City's council.

 Direct election (since 1994)

-Since 1994, under provisions of new local administration law, the Mayor of Sondrio is chosen by direct election, originally every four then every five years.
+Since 1994, under provisions of new local administration law, the mayor of Sondrio is chosen by direct election, originally every four then every five years.